Careers360 Logo

 MAH MBA CET Exam Analysis 7th April 2026

-The MAH MBA CET 7th April 2026 (Day 2) exam was of moderate difficulty, continuing the trend set by the previous day.
-The second day of the examination help confirm the exam pattern, question trends, and overall difficulty level.
+The MAH MBA CET on 7th April 2026 (Day 2) exam felt moderately difficult, same direction as the previous day.
+This second day, of the examination kinda helped to confirm the exam pattern, the question trends, and even the overall difficulty level.

 MAH MBA CET Exam Analysis 7th April Shift 1